 This is a collection of literature sites with online fables.
 There are fables by Aesop and other authors, lesson plans, and classroom activities that compare and contrast the elements of fables.
-Included are eThemes Resource on tall tales and fairy tales.
+Included are eThemes Resources on tall tales, fairy tales, and trickster tales.

 Read both traditional and modern versions of various fables with colorful illustrations.
 NOTE: Requires the Flash 4 plug-in.

 Imagitek: Aesop's Fables